Batten disease (Neuronal Ceroid Lipofuscinosis)

 Treatment for other types of Batten disease is limited to symptom management and improving quality of life.
 Optimal management of Batten disease involves integrated, multidisciplinary care.
 Management strategies may include management of seizures, behavioural support, physiotherapy, occupational therapy and use of assistive equipment such as wheelchairs and visual aids.1,2

-Please speak to your medical team to learn more about the available and suitable management strategies/treatment options.
-It is important to stay connected to your medical team and regularly check in with them so that you can be made aware of any upcoming clinical trial opportunities or emerging treatment that is available in Australia.
+Please speak to your medical team to learn more about the possible treatment or management options for your condition.
+Treatment will depend on an individual’s specific condition and symptoms.
+It is also important to stay connected to your medical team so that you can be made aware of any upcoming clinical trial opportunities.

-Clinical Care
+Clinical Care Team

 Healthcare professionals involved in the treatment of Batten disease may include general practitioners (GP), paediatric neurologists, paediatricians, geneticists, metabolic physicians, ophthalmologists, palliative care, neuropsychologists, psychiatrists, behaviour specialists, physiotherapists, occupational therapists care support workers and social workers.1,2,9-11 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

-Research and Data
+Research

 Batten Disease Support and Research Association Australia (BDSRA Australia) provides information on current scientific and clinical research relevant to Batten disease in Australia and globally, which includes: